przemek83/penna-model/README.md

     penna-model config.yaml

 Omitting the configuration parameter will result in default behavior, and the application will try to load the configuration file `config.yaml` from the local directory.
+Use the optional prefix parameter (`-p, --prefix`) to store simulation output data with other than default names.
+Default names for output data files start with the word `averages`.

 To show help, use the common option `-h` or the more verbose version `--help`.
 The application should display the following information: